Leave your contact details and Get 3 Live Classes for Free

 What Does a 1250 Represent?

-A 1250 SAT score means you’re ready to succeed in general education college courses without remedial support—and that’s exactly what many colleges are looking for.
+A score of 1250 on the SAT means you’re ready to succeed in general education college courses without remedial support.
+The SAT is a standardized test scored on a scale from 400 to 1600, with section scores from Math and Reading and Writing.
 A 1250 puts you in roughly the 82nd percentile nationwide.
 That means you scored better than more than 8 out of every 10 test takers—a significant achievement.

 Is 1250 Competitive for College Admissions?